Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 [[Auberfield]] is

 # The Arcane Dictum
-According to the Arcane Dictum issued by rulers of all three kingdoms, the use of magic in any and all of its forms and the ownership of magical items, spell scrolls, tomes and the like is completely and utterly illegal anywhere and everywhere on the lands and seas of Morgenfell.
+> By order of the sovereign rulers of the Three Kingdoms, and under the authority of the Arcane Dictum, the practice of magic in any and all of its forms is hereby declared strictly and absolutely forbidden.
+The possession, trade, or use of magical artifacts, spell scrolls, tomes, or any other enchanted instruments is likewise prohibited throughout all territories and dominions of Morgenfell, whether by land or sea.

 For generations and generations, the citizens of Morgenfell have been indoctrinated from youth to despise magic.
 It's a source of endless trouble and untimely deaths.